lex-node/governance/constitution/constitution.md

 [cache:
 #### Council Smart Contract

 4.3 Except as otherwise provided in this Constitution in connection with a Material Adverse Exception Event, the Council and Council Members shall utilize the Council Smart Contract as the exclusive method of: (a) governing the On-Chain Council Treasury, (b) admitting and expelling Council Members, (c) accepting and activating Governance Stakes, (d) minting and revoking Voting Tokens and (e) holding votes with respect to and approving or denying PIPs, PEPs, PUPs and proposals relating to the Foundation.
-The Council may also utilize the Council Smart Contract to administer and facilitate certain other arrangements and transactions involving the Counncil.
+The Council may also utilize the Council Smart Contract to administer and facilitate certain other arrangements and transactions involving the Council.

 4.4 Except as otherwise provided in this Constitution in connection with a Material Adverse Exception Event, among the Council Members, the results of operation of the Council Smart Contract shall be determinative of the rights and obligations of, and shall be final, binding upon and not permitted to be contested or disputed by, the Council and each of the Council Members with respect to the Council and all matters relating to the Council or the Council Members in their capacities as such, and shall not be contested (in a Legal Proceeding or otherwise) by any of them.
 The immediately preceding sentence shall not prohibit or limit any Legal Proceeding brought by or on behalf of the Council or any Council Member(s) (the **Plaintiff(s)**) against the Council, any other Council Member(s) or any other Person(s) (the **Defendant(s)**) to the extent that:
     (a)	a prohibition or limitation of such Legal Proceeding would be illegal or unenforceable under any applicable law; or (b)	such Legal Proceeding:
         (i)	is based on or arises from a Material Adverse Exception Event that either:
             (A)	resulted directly or indirectly, in whole or in part, from the fraud, willful misconduct or knowing violation of any applicable Legal Requirement or applicable Order by the Defendant(s); or
-            (B)	resulted directly ro indirectly in an improper personal benefit to the Defendant(s); and (ii) Plaintiff(s) suffered or incurred Damages as a result of such Material Adverse Exception Event.
+            (B)	resulted directly or indirectly in an improper personal benefit to the Defendant(s); and (ii) Plaintiff(s) suffered or incurred Damages as a result of such Material Adverse Exception Event.

 The provisions of this Article 4.4 shall continue to apply to a Person who was a Council Member after such Person is no longer a Council Member.

 4.5  The following are Material Adverse Exception Events (**MAEEs**):

-    (a)	a Consensus Attack that adversely affects or could reasonably be expeted to adversely affect the results or operations of the Council Smart Contract;
+    (a)	a Consensus Attack that adversely affects or could reasonably be expected to adversely affect the results or operations of the Council Smart Contract;

     (b)	a change to the Council Blockchain (or node software client or network referenced in defining the Council Blockchain) that adversely affects or could reasonably be expected to adversely affect the results or operations of the Council Blockchain or to result in a persistent contentious "hard fork” (as such term is commonly understood and used by software engineers expert in developing blockchain protocol software clients) of the Council Blockchain;

     (c)	a “chain reorganization” (as such term is commonly understood and used by software engineers expert in developing blockchain protocol software clients) of the Council Blockchain that adversely affects or could reasonably be expected to adversely affect the results or operations of the Council Smart Contract;

-    (d)	the Council Smart Contract having become inoperable, inaccessible or unusable, or any tokens under the control of such Designated Smart Contract having become permanently “frozen,” “stuck” or non-transferable, including as the result of any code library or repository incorporated by reference into such Designated Smart Contract or any other smart contract or oracle on which such Designated Smart Contract depends in whole or in part having become inoperable, inaccessible or unusable or having itself suffered a Material Adverse Exception Event--without limiting the foregoing, a cirumstance shall be deemed “permanent” if such condition would persist except in the event of a hardfork or chain reorganization that is not reasonably expected to occur in the near future;
+    (d)	the Council Smart Contract having become inoperable, inaccessible or unusable, or any tokens under the control of such Designated Smart Contract having become permanently “frozen,” “stuck” or non-transferable, including as the result of any code library or repository incorporated by reference into such Designated Smart Contract or any other smart contract or oracle on which such Designated Smart Contract depends in whole or in part having become inoperable, inaccessible or unusable or having itself suffered a Material Adverse Exception Event--without limiting the foregoing, a circumstance shall be deemed “permanent” if such condition would persist except in the event of a hardfork or chain reorganization that is not reasonably expected to occur in the near future;

     (e)	a material adverse effect on the use, functionality or performance of the Council Smart Contract as the result of a clear and manifest bug, defect or error in the source code of the Designated Smart Contract or a clear and manifest bug, defect or error in the compilation of such source code to bytecode, in each case, as evidenced by the failure of the Council Smart Contract to function in accordance with provisions of this Constitution that expressly pertain to the Council Smart Contract or by documentation or other evidence prepared contemporaneously with the Council Smart Contract source code demonstrating that the intended functioning of the Council Smart Contract differs materially from the actual functioning of the Council Smart Contract as a result of such bug, defect or error;